Questions & Answers

 What is the fee, and do you work with insurance?

-Yes, we do work with insurance.
+We do work with insurance.
 Each insurance company is different, and each plan within a particular insurance company is different as well.
-The only way to know what your insurance reimbursement might be is to do a verification of benefits with our insurance billing company.
-For $15, our professional billing company, Larsen, will contact your insurance company and verify your benefit coverage for the billing codes we use, and they will give you an estimate of benefits based upon their conversations with the insurance company.
+We are out of network with all insurance companies, and the Federal plans do not cover our care.
+The best way to know what your insurance reimbursement might be is to do a verification of benefits with our insurance billing company.
+For $20, our professional billing company, Larsen, will contact your insurance company and verify your benefit coverage for the billing codes we use, and they will give you an estimate of benefits based upon their conversations with the insurance company.

 -Our Provider PIN is 18277